Welcome to "Envi Sci", a unique summer program that lets students explore the wilderness and learn about the environment!

 The Envi Sci Program is based at Bowen Elementary School, 280 Cypress Street, Newton Centre near the Newton Centre T-stop (map opens in new window).

-Each year, our students have fun hiking, biking, canoeing, and back-packing on Mt.
-Washington, the tallest peak in the Northeast.
-We take approximately 35 girls and boys who will be entering grades 7, 8, 9, or 10 in September of 2019.
+Each year, our students have fun hiking, biking, canoeing, and more.
+The last three days of the Program are dedicated to a back-packing trip to Mt.
+Washington, the highest peak in the northeast.
+We take approximately 35 students who will be entering grades 7, 8, 9, or 10 in September of 2023.

 2017: Envi Sci's 50th anniversary celebration!